fhalab/evSeq/README.md

 If you successfully installed conda earlier, then this command should run without problems.

 #### Dependencies
-Advanced users: If you would rather not use the ssSeq environment and run in a custom environment (or, if you're a brave soul, your base environment), below are the deSeq dependencies, all of which are available through conda.
+Advanced users: If you would rather not use the deSeq environment and run in a custom environment (or, if you're a brave soul, your base environment), below are the deSeq dependencies, all of which are available through conda.
 These dependencies are, of course, explicitly listed in the deSeq.yml environment file.
 The explicit version call with bokeh handles an incompatibility between the most recent bokeh and holoviews versions at the time of writing (03/24/2020).

-    # ssSeq without GUI
+    # deSeq without GUI
     - biopython>=1.78
     - colorcet
     - holoviews<1.13